-A trip suitable for all ages, adventurous diners meet at the Tennessee Pass Nordic Center at the base of Ski Cooper near Leadville at 5:30pm and traverse a one-mile groomed trail to a yurt on cross-country skis or snowshoes.
+A trip suitable for all ages, adventurous diners meet at the Tennessee Pass Nordic Center at the base of Ski Cooper near Leadville at 5:30pm and traverse a 1-mile groomed trail to a yurt on cross-country skis or snowshoes.

 With a respectful nod to the area’s roughneck Wild West roots, winter entrees include elk tenderloin, rack of lamb, rainbow trout, roasted pheasant and vegetarian specials.

 Reservations are required for this popular winter activity.
 Make a weekend out of it and check out adjacent Ski Cooper for an off-the-beaten-slope ski area filled with locals or visit Leadville’s National Historic Landmark District.